joegoggin/opendrop/readme.md

+# Open Drop

 opendrop is a script I made to automate opening ssh sessions to access digital ocean droplets

-* * note that this script assumes that you have already set up an ssh key with digital ocean and stored your private key inside ~/.ssh/digital-ocean-key
+* note that this script assumes that you have already set up an ssh key with digital ocean and stored your private key inside ~/.ssh/digital-ocean-key

-* * Also note that in order to use the syntax below you need to add a path to your project directory into your .bashrc file.
+* Also note that in order to use the syntax below you need to add a path to your project directory into your .bashrc file.
 This video does a good job of explaining it: https://www.youtube.com/watch?v=abN6bvyPRxQ&ab_channel=Linode You can also just run it from within this directory by adding bash infront of